 Can I use video clips I find on the internet or clips that are shared with me by the news or a business?
-No. Entries may not include still shots of photographs or video clips taken or filmed by anyone other than the student producer.

 Can I use short video clips that my grandma, friend, teacher, neighbor, or someone else filmed and shared with me?
+Can I use photographs taken by other people?